“There is no reason why you should not have one of the finest golf courses in North America.”

 The goal of the ambitious restoration was to include many of the classic features initially designed by Colt that were lost to time, and establish continuity with East course, initially crafted by Robbie Robinson.

-The $11-million renovation, which took two years to complete, was awarded the “Best New Restoration” by Golf Digest for 2022.
+The $11.5 million renovation, which took two-plus years to complete, was awarded the “Best New Restoration” by Golf Digest for 2022.
 The result was a complete rebuild of all 27 greens, extensive bunker adjustments, while sympathetically returning many of the key design elements from the course’s past.

 “Hamilton was already an exceptional course and the changes really put it over the top.”